Joseph Parry: Return to Wales

 Parry competed in the eisteddfod at Utica in 1861, and took first prize for Temperance Vocal March.
 Curious as to how his music would be received in his native Wales, in 1864, he sent an anthem to the National Eisteddfod of Wales at Llandudno.
 The adjudicators awarded him first prize, believing he was a professional musician.
 In 1865, Parry again prepared an entry, but this time he travelled to the contest in Aberystwyth.
 Parry's anthem entry was lost in the post, so it could not be judged.
 Instead, he was given a seat in the Gorsedd and the title "Pencerdd America" ("Chief Musician of America").

 During this visit, Parry and his friends who had accompanied him to Wales travelled the country giving concerts of Parry's own works.
 They were well received throughout the land.
 Parry was offered the opportunity to study for a year under Dr Davies of Swansea, followed by a one-year scholarship at the Royal Academy of Music.
 He had to refuse both offers since he had a wife and child in the United States dependent on him for support.
 By 1865, Parry's musical ability had become well known in Wales and in the United States.
 A fund was established to support Parry and his family while he studied music; donations were received from both countries.
 Parry aided his own cause by giving concerts in Pennsylvania, New York and Ohio.
 (Note: Parry became involved with Freemasonry while in Danville; in 1867, he joined Mahoning Lodge No. 224.
 His 1875 song, Ysgytwad y Llaw (The Handshake) appears to acknowledge his connection with the movement.
 In 1876, he joined Aberystwyth Lodge No. 1072 and became their organist.
-After leaving Aberystwyth University and opening his own school of music, Parry's activity with the lodge ended; there are no records of his resuming activity with any lodges in either Swansea or Penarth.)
+After leaving University College Wales, Aberystwyth and opening his own school of music, Parry's activity with the lodge ended; there are no records of his resuming activity with any lodges in either Swansea or Penarth.)